 Also, even if an automated system is replacing work that was formerly handled by humans, such as processing insurance claims or researching fraud, humans are still needed to feed it with data and review its results.
 “Humans are still needed to keep the automated process running smoothly,” Santoferraro says.

 By the same token, insurance companies must reassess their compensation models to account for these changes in employee jobs, says Luke Kinton, a sales coach and consultant at ChooseLuke.com.
-“Insurance agents don’t get paid for the service side of things,” he says.
+“Insurance associates don’t get paid for the service side of things,” he says.
 “They don’t get a check just for providing customers with an informative answer or making sure a machine is running.”
-If customers can purchase policies themselves, but agents are on hand to answer complicated questions, “companies need to figure out how to accurately compensate people for the work they’re doing [alongside robots].”
+If customers can purchase policies themselves, but associates are on hand to answer complicated questions, “companies need to figure out how to accurately compensate people for the work they’re doing [alongside robots].”

 Transforming travel (again)

 The first wave of automation that affected the travel agency market was transactional—online companies gave consumers direct access to a reservations database.
-The next wave of automation goes one step further, using artificial intelligence to replace travel agents with personal travel tools that sift through mountains of data to give users curated advice on how to plan their trip.
+The next wave of automation goes one step further, using artificial intelligence to replace travel associates with personal travel tools that sift through mountains of data to give users curated advice on how to plan their trip.

 That is the goal of startups like 30SecondsToFly.
 “We’re building software that replaces the role of the travel manager,” says Co-founder and CEO Felicia Schneiderhan.
 “We’re building an A.I. assistant called Claire that acts like a savvy travel manager within a company’s team.”